 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

-Unistats is the official site that allows you to search for and compare data and information on university and college courses from across the UK.
-The widget(s) below draw data from the corresponding course on the Unistats website.
-If a course is taught both full-time and part-time, one widget for each mode of study will be displayed here.
+Discover Uni is an official source of information about university and college courses across the UK.
+The widget below draws data from the corresponding course on the Discover Uni website, which is compiled from national surveys and data collected from universities and colleges.
+If a course is taught both full-time and part-time, information for each mode of study will be displayed here.

-Non-EU applicants looking to study part-time should apply direct to the University.
-If you require a Tier 4 (General) student visa, please be aware that you will not be able to study as a part-time student at undergraduate level.
+If you're applying for part-time study, you should apply directly to the University.
+If you require a Student visa, please be aware that you will not be able to study as a part-time student at undergraduate level.

-All applicants applying to begin a course starting in January must apply direct to the University.
+If you're applying for a degree starting in January/February, you can apply directly to the University.

-The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September from one year before the start of the course.
-Our UCAS institution code is L68.
+The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September one year before the start of the course.

 Please select when you would like to start: